Adoptive Couple v. Baby Girl: Academic and legal scholarship

-Marcia A. Yablon-Zug critiqued the decision for significantly eroding Indigenous protections under federal Indian law, and Dustin C. Jones wrote that the decision "unleash[ed] a new form of invidious hostility toward Native Americans... creat[ing] of two classes of Native American parents," one group which includes "those who remain in stereotypical, Anglo-American marital relationships" and receive full protections under ICWA, and a second "amorphous group of parents deemed to have forfeited the parental rights deserving protection under the ICWA merely because of their absence" whether absent from their own choice and negligence or due to happenstance occurrences outside of their control.
+Marcia A. Yablon-Zug rebuked the decision for significantly eroding Indigenous protections under federal Indian law.
+Dustin C. Jones cynically wrote that the decision "unleash[ed] a new form of invidious hostility toward Native Americans... creat[ing] of two classes of Native American parents"—one group which includes "those who remain in stereotypical, Anglo-American marital relationships" and receive full protections under the ICWA; and a second "amorphous group of parents deemed to have forfeited the parental rights deserving protection under the ICWA, merely because of their absence" (whether absent from their own choice and negligence, or due to happenstance occurrences outside of their control).